iotaledger/wasplib/contracts/rust/wasmlib/docs/Views.md

 View-only functions, or Views for short are smart contract functions that only allow you to *retrieve* state information about the smart contract.
-They have a special, limited function context that does not allow access to functionality that could result in changes to the smart contract state.
+They have a special, limited ISCP function context that does not allow access to functionality that could result in changes to the smart contract state.
 That means that all access to the state storage will be through immutable proxies.
 It also means that they cannot receive or transfer tokens, because changes to the smart